7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 5/exercise 1.md

 }
 ```

 My approach was to write a function that accepts the ConfigMap, as well as a SanityMap, where the SanityMap contains keys that match some or all of the keys in the ConfigMap, and the values in the SanityMap are (white) lists of accepted values for that key.
-For instance, here is the SanityMap I used:
+For instance, here is a SanityMap I used:

 ```erlang
 48> SanityMap = #{